Hodge-Deligne polynomials of character varieties of abelian groups: Separably pure, elementary and round varieties

-\begin{defn} Let $X$ be a quasi-projective variety.
-If the only non-zero Hodge numbers are of type $h^{k,k,k}\left(X\right)$, $k\in\{0,\cdots,2\dim_{\mathbb{C}}X\}$, we say that $X$ is \textsl{round}. \end{defn} In other words, a round variety is both elementary and separably pure (hence balanced), and its only $k$-weights are of the form $(k,k)$.
-Round varieties are ``minimaly pure'' balanced varieties, according to Dimca-Lehrer (see \cite[Def.
-3.1(iii)]{DiLe})
+In other words, a round variety is both elementary and separably pure and its only $k$-weights have the form $(k,k)$.
+Round varieties are referred as ``minimaly pure'' balanced varieties in Dimca-Lehrer (see \cite[Def.
+3.1(iii)]{DL}).

+\begin{rem} In general, cartesian products of elementary varieties are not elementary, and similarly for separably pure varieties.
+For instance, using Example \ref{exa:mHD-GLn} with $n=2$, we see that $GL(2,\mathbb{C})\times GL(2,\mathbb{C})$ is not separably pure.
+On the other hand, the following result holds for round varieties. \end{rem}